 As a brief side-note on the 5-minute practice, I once had a meditation teacher say,

 “You wouldn’t leave the house without brushing your teeth.
 So why would you leave without giving 5 minutes to attending to your emotional health?
 We owe it to ourselves and to all those who we come in contact with!
 Nobody wants to smell your foul breath, or catch a whiff of your foul emotions.”

 Create a spot in your home that is specifically reserved for your practice.
 You don’t need an entire room for movement & meditation, but you do need enough space to be able to easily lie down with your legs long and have an arms distance out to the sides and above your head.
 If you don’t have that kind of square footage just waiting for you to make your own, then see if you can find a room where you can easily move furniture out of the way when you’re ready to practice.
 The family room is often the most accessible.

 Keep any minor props you need nearby.
 For instance, you may want a movement blanket, a few towels tucked away in an ottoman or chest, and maybe a meditation cushion.
-Add a piece of art, a beautiful plant or candle to mark this as a sacred space for intentional practice.
+Add a piece of art, a beautiful plant, and a special scent to help mark this as a sacred space and time for intentional practice.
 Honor your practice time as sacred and important.
 Turn off the phone, music, television, and computer.
 If you are in a house with other people, you may need to set some boundaries by having a conversation with them in order to protect your uninterrupted practice time and space.